SpencerMycek/KineticistExpandedElements/README.md

 ## Changelog

+### v3.2.4 v2.2.4p
+- Rebuilt for the current came version

 ### v3.2.3 For
 - Admixtures and boosts burn modifiers now count as blast, instead of infusion.
 - Positive and Negative Admixture now deal full composite damage (half-admixture have other)